insen/blog/_posts/2018-04-12-Hello-SARG.md

 No, Not your Beetle Bailey Sarge !
 Focus !!
 Here we have composite keys and query plans and cryptic acronyms all playing ball really well together, only in their own fashion, much like today's unsupervised machine learning methods which nobody really understands.

 #### The pole position _('Pole Problem'??)_.
 The story begins with LINQ and composite keys in EF. (<small>in fact, many programmer stories usually begin with LINQ.
 It’s a veritable treasure trove of stories</small>).
-So one day I needed the LINQ equivalent of a SQL IN query.
+So one day I needed the LINQ equivalent of a SQL IN query for a composite keyed table.
 That's what started this whole SARG thing.

 Consider a table with a single column primary key called Id.
 The query to get records with a IN clause via LINQ is this